Skip To Content

 • The account holder is not entitled to choose which securities in the collateral account are liquidated or sold.

-• The Bank can change its collateral maintenance requirement at any time without notice to clients.
+• The Bank can change its collateral maintenance requirement at any time without notice to you.

-• Clients are not entitled to an extension of time to satisfy the Bank’s collateral maintenance requirement.
+• You are not entitled to an extension of time to satisfy the Bank’s collateral maintenance requirement.

-• There may be adverse tax or other consequences to clients if securities are sold or otherwise liquidated by the Bank.
+• There may be adverse tax or other consequences to you if securities are sold or otherwise liquidated by the Bank.

 • The LMA account is an uncommitted facility, although loans to individuals and trusts may be committed in an amount not to exceed $100,000.
 The Bank may demand full or partial repayment at any time, and any commitment may be immediately terminated.